 Biking can be a very fun and fulfilling activity if you ride safely and act responsibly.
 Following these tips will help you safely interact with motor vehicles and help prevent serious injury.

-If you were injured in a bicycle accident in the Sacramento area, the attorneys at the Arnold Law Firm might be able to help.
+If you were injured in a bicycle accident in the Sacramento area, a personal injury lawyer from the Arnold Law Firm might be able to help.
 During a free, no obligation consultation, we will review the cause of your accident and the actions of the other party involved to determine if you are entitled legal action to pursue compensation.

 All of our services are provided on a contingency fee basis, which means we will not charge you any upfront legal costs.
 We only require payment if we recover damages for your bicycle accident claim.